GioGioWasTaken/Linux-Machine/Brain/Linux/Tarballs and Compression.md

 ### Why tar over zip?

-zip files are built for windows, and are not made to hold all the custom proprities a linux file might have (think about what you see when you use `ls -l` on a file.)
+zip files are built for windows, and are not made to hold all the custom proprities a Linux file might have (think about what you see when you use `ls -l` on a file.)
 ### Why zip over tar?

 .zip files are more like .gz.tar files.
 They append already compressed versions.
 Which means we can decompress files by index.